On this page

 Political commitment to evidence-based youth policy

 The evidence-based approach is a basic principle of national youth policy in Luxembourg (2008 Youth law, Art.
 2,3).
 Article 2,3 says that youth policy is based on knowledge of the situation of young people.
-On the national level, the national youth report is the most important document.
+At national level, the national youth report is the most important document.
 It provides a systematic and comprehensive analysis of the situation of young people and serves as an evidence basis for policy-makers (see: National youth report).
-Furthermore, the Digital Documentation and Research Centre-Youth (DDRC), a national knowledge base for youth issues, jointly funded by the ministry of Education, Children and Youth and the University of Luxembourg, provides knowledge and information on the situation of young people and thus play an active role for evidence-based policy-making in Luxembourg.
+Furthermore, the Digital Documentation and Research Centre-Youth (DDRC), a national knowledge base for youth issues, jointly funded by the ministry of Education, Children and Youth and the University of Luxembourg, provides knowledge and information on the situation of young people and thus plays an active role for evidence-based policy-making in Luxembourg.
 The observatory on childhood and youth (Observatoire de l'Enfance et de la Jeunesse) is a body in charge of monitoring childhood and youth issues with the mission to prepare, coordinate and initiate surveys, recommendations, analysis, studies and reports on the different aspects of the situation of children and young people in Luxembourg.
-On the local level, the Municipal Youth Plan calls for an analysis of the situation of young people.
-It provides an inventory of the situation of young people on the local level and is thereby delivers important evidence for the planning of local youth policy.
+At local level, the Municipal Youth Plan calls for an analysis of the situation of young people.
+It provides an inventory of the situation of young people, thereby delivering important evidence for the planning of local youth policy.

 Cooperation between policy-making and research